futuregrid/manual/doc/source/genesis.rst

 The MacOS installer is a dmg file named XCG-Installer.dmg encoded with the entire GenesisII package inside.
 Simply execute the dmg file (e.g. by double clicking) to begin installation.
-Follow the steps here in answering the installation questions.
+Follow the steps below to answer the installation questions.

 Installing the GenesisII/XCG Client Package